matloff/fasteR/README.md

 since that function is for splitting vectors.
 Here we wish to split a data frame.

 So what can be done instead?
-Recall the statement at the outset of this
-tutorial:

-> I cannot *teach* you how to program.
-I can merely
-> give you the tools, e.g. R vectors, and some examples.
-For a given
-> desired programming task, then, you must creatively put these tools
-> together to attain the goal.
-Treat it like a puzzle!
-I think you'll
-> find that if you stick with it, you'll find you're pretty good at it.
-> After all, we can all work puzzles.

-So we need to think creatively here.
+We need to think creatively here.
 One solution is this:

 We need to determine the row numbers of the catchers, the row numbers of the infielders and so on.
 So we can take all the row numbers,